mikrostew/recipes/markdown/oreo-cake.md

 Assembly

-* Oreo buttercream goes between each layer as well as a swirl of chocolate.
-Don't go overboard with the ganache as it will overpower the other flavors.
+* Oreo frosting goes between each layer as well as a swirl of chocolate (don't go overboard, the ganache will overpower the other flavors).
 * Coat outside with buttercream and smooth.
 * Add a skirt of crushed Oreos at the bottom of the cake.
 * Pour the ganache on top and allow to drip.
 Smooth top with an offset spatula.
-* Pipe white buttercream dollops on top with an 869 tip

 ## Notes